 Lake Victoria Sunset Cruise Tour

-It is located 320km drive west of Kampala; Fort Portal makes for an ideal base from which to begin discovering this side of Uganda.
-Queen Elizabeth National Park, Kibale Forest Park, and Semuliki National Park are all within easy striking distance and with an altitude of 1480m, the evenings are cool and the views over the nearby Rwenzori Mountains are spectacular.
+Fort Portal Town Safari Tour It is located a 320km drive west of Kampala; Fort Portal makes for an ideal base from which to begin discovering this side of Uganda.
+Queen Elizabeth National Park, Kibale Forest Park, and Semiliki National Park are all within easy striking distance and with an altitude of 1480m, the evenings are cool and the views over the nearby Rwenzori Mountains are spectacular.

-Fort Portal acts as the cultural center for the Toro kingdom and as an agricultural processing center for the nearby hinterland, especially the beautifully verdant tea plantations.
-The downtown is quite clean and well-maintained allowing for comfortable evening strolls or a browse in the local markets.
+Fort Portal Town Safari Tour acts as the cultural centre for the Toro kingdom and as agricultural processing centre for the nearby hinterland, especially the beautifully verdant tea plantations.
+The downtown is quite clean and well-maintained allowing for comfortable evenings strolls or a browse in the local markets.

 Tooro Botanical Gardens Tour- Fort portal.

-This wonderful public garden is a unique environment where a variety of flowers, medicinal plants vegetables, and fruits are grown.
-It is a magical place to wander around, taste locally grown fruits and vegetables, and get to know the rich biodiversity of the region.
-For bird watchers this another interesting spot for this activity, only a few minutes away from the center of Fort Portal.
+This wonderful public garden is a unique environment where a variety of flowers, medicinal plants vegetables and fruits are grown.
+It is a magical place to wander around, taste locally grown fruits and vegetables and get to know the rich biodiversity of the region.
+For bird watchers this another interesting spot for this activity, only few minutes away from the centre of Fort Portal.

 This is an opportunity to get to know the friendly local sellers and sharpen your bartering skills.
 The Fort Portal market is located in the lower part of town between the Mpanga River and the junction of the Mubende Road opposite the Pepsi depot.
 There is always a large choice of fresh vegetables and a huge selection of second-hand clothes.

-It is located on the border between Uganda and DR Congo, this impressive range includes the third highest mountain in Africa, Mt.
-Stanely which includes the snow-capped Margherita peak (5109m).
-Stretching about 110 km long, the Unesco World Heritage Site includes an extraordinary range of landscapes, from thick tropical rainforest on the lower slopes transitioning to the bizarre afro-alpine moorland, before finishing in glaciers at the highest reaches.
+Mount Mountain Rwenzori is located on the border between Uganda and DR Congo, this impressive range includes the third highest mountain in Africa, Mt.
+Stanely which includes snow-capped Margherita peak (5109m).
+Stretching about 110 km long, the Mount Mountain Rwenzori Unesco World Heritage Site includes an extraordinary range of landscapes, from thick tropical rainforest on the lower slopes transitioning to the bizarre afro-alpine moorland, before finishing in glaciers at the highest reaches.
 The quantity and variety of rare plants and animals are still being researched, with new species discovered every year.

 Two mammals are endemic to the range, the Rwenzori climbing mouse and the Rwenzori red duiker, as are 19 of the 241 known bird species.